Single non-transferable vote: Non-proportionality

-If every party does that, all suffer the same inefficiency and the final result is proportional.
-If one party is more prudent, it may do better than the others.
-Because votes cannot be transferred, there is more chance of vote wastage than under STV.

-But in elections that use SNTV, representation is usually mixed.
-It is rare for one party to make a sweep of a city's seats, a thing common in First past the post elections.
-The number of wasted votes in an SNTV election is generally lower than in First past the post elections as well.
+The number of wasted votes in an SNTV election is generally lower than in first past the post elections.

-Under SNTV, parties often do not receive representation exactly proportional to their strength, because it is difficult to accurately judge their strength when deciding how many candidates to field (strategic nomination) and difficult to direct party supporters as a whole to spread their votes efficiently.
+SNTV generally does not achieve equal seats-to-votes ratios, because it is difficult to accurately judge their strength when deciding how many candidates to field (strategic nomination) and difficult to direct party supporters as a whole to spread their votes efficiently.
 If they field too many, supporters' votes might be split across too many candidates.
 The party votes might spread their vote numbers to the point where all of a party's candidates lose to a less thinly spread opposing party.
 If a party fields too few candidates, they might elect all their candidates but not win seats proportional to their level of support, and the winning candidates would have more support than necessary and thus wasting votes.

 The risks of poor strategic nomination are not equal for parties of various strengths.
 A large party would have much more to lose from the split vote effect than to gain from avoiding the wasted vote effect, and so would likely decide to err on the side of fielding fewer candidates (but probably not less than their existing number of seats).
 A small party with little representation would be more risk-tolerant and err on the side of too many candidates, hoping to gain as many seats as possible, perhaps even winning more than its proportion of the electorate if they can edge out candidates from larger parties with just a few votes.
 As well, a small party running just one candidate would not suffer from vote spitting, while a larger party running four or more may suffer from that.

-SNTV electoral systems, like STV and proportional electoral systems generally, typically produce more proportional electoral outcomes as the size of the electoral districts (number of seats in each constituency) increases.
+SNTV electoral systems typically produce more proportional electoral outcomes as the size of the electoral districts (number of seats in each constituency) increases.